arillo/silverstripe-gulp-plate/README.md

 # Silverstripe Gulp-plate

-Boilerplate / starting-point to create a Silverstripe production theme using a [gulp.js](http://gulpjs.com/) workflow.
+Boilerplate / starting-point to create a [SilverStripe](https://github.com/silverstripe) production theme using a [gulp.js](http://gulpjs.com/) workflow.

 Includes the following tools, tasks, and workflows: